Home > Motors

 Power isn’t the most important truck spec, but it is the one you’ll brag about — and that makes it the best place to start.

 The weakest truck is also the strongest.
-The 2024 Toyota Tacoma has a 228 horsepower (243 pound-feet) 2.4L turbo-four in the SR version of its trucks.
-Not many buyers are going to pick that work-truck spec, though, and most will probably get the 278-horse (317 pound-feet) version of that engine or the top in the class 326 horsepower and 465 pound-feet i-Force Max hybrid.
+The 2024 Toyota Tacoma has a 228-horsepower (243 pound-feet of torque) 2.4L turbo-four in the SR version of its trucks.
+Not many buyers are going to pick that work-truck spec, though, and most will probably get the 278-horsepower (317 pound-feet) version of that engine or the top in the class 326-horsepower and 465 pound-feet i-Force Max hybrid.

 Payload & Towing Get the Work Done